MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOOrgNewsSite.md

 ### -OrgNewsSiteUrl

-The URL of a site to be marked as an organizational news site.
+The URL of a site collection to be marked as an organizational news site.

 ```yaml
 Type: String